ENG517/Procedure/hassell/p-guitar-wiring-prep-materials.md

 > **Note:** if you have a 4-conductor humbucker, ensure the two wires that are NOT the hot wires are soldered together and taped off with electrical tape.
 Failure to do so will cause major noise bleed and a weak sound.

+### 2. Orient the Pots

+Flip both pots so the knobs are facing down and the flat metal casing and lugs are pointing up. with **Lug 3** on the left (refer to pot diagram for specific lug placement).

-### 2. Label Pot Casings
+### 3. Label Pot Casings

-With a marker, label one pot with **V** for volume and the other with a **T** for tone on the back of the casings (the flat side).
+With a permanent marker, label one pot with **V** for volume and the other with a **T** for tone on the back of the casings (the flat side).
 Since both are 500k pots, it doesn't matter which is which.

-### 3. Prepare Threaded Wires
+### 4. Prepare Threaded Wires

-1. Cut four 3.5 inch wires from the threaded spools, two black and two red.
+1. Cut four 3.5-inch wires from the threaded spools, two black and two red.
 2. Strip the ends

-### 4. Prepare the Solid Wire
+### 5. Prepare the Solid Wire

 1. Strip a 1 inch section off the end of the solid core spool.
 2. Cut half of the stripped section off.
-You should be left with a 0.5 inch fully-stripped wire.
+You should be left with a 0.5-inch fully-stripped wire.

-### 5. Tin the Wires
+### 6. Tin the Wires

 Apply a small amount of solder to the stripped ends of the five wires you just cut AND the humbucker hot and ground wires, just enough to coat the ends.
 This will make it easier to solder them to the pots.

-### 6. Prepare the Capacitor
+### 7. Prepare the Capacitor

 If the capacitor has extra long legs, cut each leg to just under 0.5 inches.